MadnessEngineering/Tinker/LESSONS_LEARNED.md

 - Use message passing instead of shared state where possible
 - Implement proper Drop traits for cleanup
 - Use dedicated channels per component to prevent blocking
+- Avoid spawning threads in tests to prevent race conditions
+- Release locks before performing operations that might need them
+- Use proper synchronization primitives in test code

 ## Lessons Learned